project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 Notice that if you swap any two TLS, the state looks the same.

 The reason why $j_{\max}$ is most significant is because of the acceleration properties that these Dicke states offer; something people often describe as superradiance and supertransfer.
-We're going to see this in action in the next section.
+We're going to see these in action in the next sections.

 Before we get there, we need to take a short detour into angular momentum conservation.